mathphysmx/data-science-technologies/flask-restful/README.md

 ### Prerequisites

-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have the following Python packages: Scikit-Learn, Pandas (for Machine Learning Model) and Flask (for API) installed.

 ### Project Structure

 This project has four major parts :

-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code for our Machine Learning model to predict employee salaries based on training data in 'hiring.csv' file.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the predicted value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
+3. request.py - This uses requests module to call APIs already defined in app.py and displays the returned value.
 4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project